 The Code has been developed since 1968 to reflect the collective opinion of those professionally involved in the field of takeovers as to appropriate business standards and as to how fairness to offeree company shareholders and an orderly framework for takeovers can be achieved.
-The rules set out in the Code have a statutory basis in relation to the United Kingdom and comply with the relevant requirements of the Act.
+Following the implementation of the Directive by means of the Act, the rules set out in the Code have a statutory basis in relation to the United Kingdom and comply with the relevant requirements of the Directive.
 The rules set out in the Code also have a statutory basis in relation to the Isle of Man, Jersey and Guernsey: see sections 14, 15 and 16 respectively.